greenelab/deep-review/sections/06_discussion.md

 the input and assigns importance scores accordingly.
 For analyzing images, Zeiler and Fergus [@tag:Zeiler2013_visualizing] applied constant-value masks to different input patches.
-More recently, marginalizing over the plausible values of an input has been suggest as a way to more accurately estimate contributions [@tag:Zintgraf2017_visualizing].
+More recently, marginalizing over the plausible values of an input has been suggested as a way to more accurately estimate contributions [@tag:Zintgraf2017_visualizing].

 A common drawback to perturbation-based approaches is computational efficiency: